ramkumar-mv/English_to_Hinglish/README.md

 # Hindi_to_Hinglish

 # Problem Statement:
-We need to translate the sentence from Hindi to Hinglish (Hindi + English).
+We need to translate the sentence from English to Hinglish (Hindi + English).

 # Aim:
 In that translation,the non-native Hindi speaker should also understand it.
 So it should be natural and elegant.